matter-labs/zksync-web-era-docs/docs/api/tools/zksync-cli/README.md

 ## Commands

-- `zksync-cli create [PROJECT_NAME]`: creates a new Hardhat project in a new folder with the given project name.
+- `zksync-cli create [PROJECT_NAME]`: It creates a new Hardhat project in a new folder with the given project name.
 If the project name is not provided, create the project in the current folder, although this requires the folder to be empty.
 The [template project can be found here](https://github.com/matter-labs/zksync-hardhat-template).

 - `zksync-cli deposit`: deposits funds from L1 (Goerli testnet) to zkSync 2.0 testnet.
 It will ask you to provide: the recipient wallet, the amount in ETH (eg 0.1) and the private key of the wallet you're sending the funds from.